Yaminye/Wafer-Scratch-Detection-/README.md

-# Scratch Detection Assignment - See the final results at the bottom of scratch_detection_assignment.ipynb!
+# Scratch Detection Assignment - See results below!

 ## Overview
 This project addresses the challenge of **detecting scratches on semiconductor wafer maps** using deep learning(CNN).
 The solution transforms die-level manufacturing data into **72×72 image grids** and applies a **U-Net segmentation model** to predict scratch locations.